F1 dreams dashed: the drivers dropped by Red Bull

 Brendon Hartley

 But the decision of Toro Rosso to drop Kvyat for the remainder of 2017 after the US Grand Prix ensured Hartley was another to benefit from a Red Bull mid-season driver change.
 In fact, he was given the full 2018 season to finally showcase his talents.
-But the Kiwi was ultimately outpaced in qualifying and in the races by Pierre Gasly, leaving him with just four points compared to his team-mate’s 29.
+However, the Kiwi was ultimately outpaced in both qualifying and the races by Pierre Gasly, leaving him with just four points compared to his team-mate’s 29.

-Hartley would find success in sports cars and is now a three-time WEC champion, having won the title in 2015, 2017 and 2020.
+Hartley would find success in sports cars and is now a four-time WEC champion, having won the title in 2015, 2017, 2020 and 2023.

 Pierre Gasly